mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \FloatBarrier

-### Training on ISADetect, testing on BuildCross
+### Training on ISAdetect, testing on BuildCross

-For this experiment, each model is trained on the ISADetect dataset, and then performance tested using the BuildCross dataset. \autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.
+For this experiment, each model is trained on the ISAdetect dataset, and then performance tested using the BuildCross dataset. \autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 \small

-Table: Instruction width type classification performance when training on the ISADetect dataset and testing on the BuildCross dataset. \label{table:buildcross-instructionwidthtype-results}
+Table: Instruction width type classification performance when training on the ISAdetect dataset and testing on the BuildCross dataset. \label{table:buildcross-instructionwidthtype-results}

 | Architecture |        Simple1d |      Simple1d-E |        Simple2d |      Simple2d-E |        ResNet50 |      ResNet50-E |
 | ------------ | --------------: | --------------: | --------------: | --------------: | --------------: | --------------: |